Hosam89/Linkdin-test/FERIEN_TEST_CSS/README.md

 - [ ] Paragraph 1 will be blue.
 Paragraph 2 will be green.
 - [ ] Both paragraphs will be green.
-- [ ] Paragraph 1 will be green.
+- [ x ] Paragraph 1 will be green.
 Paragraph 2 will be blue.
 - [ ] Both paragraphs will be blue.

 #### Q95.
 Review the declaration of border style shown below.
 What is the corresponding longhand syntax?